aikaterna/aikaterna-cogs/README.md

 otherbot - Have multiple Red instances and want to know when one goes offline?
 Edit this cog and load it on your watcher bot.

+post - Upload a saved audio playlist to the chat channel, or upload a cog.
+Owner only.

 pug - Warcraft pug checker.
 A port of PugBot's module: https://github.com/reznok/PugBot

 radio - A hidden unpublished gem from Paddo, with a couple edits.
 Plays http audio streams like icecast and mp3 streams.